Full name: Republic of Cyprus

 - Possess a valid passport and have a valid Schengen Visa.

 - Not have been refused for citizenship by another EU member state.

-- Invest €2,000,000 in real estate property development, infrastructure projects or in businesses recognised under the Registered Alternative Investments Organisations (UCITS), including investment made within the Cyprus shipping industry.
+- Invest €2,000,000 in real estate property development, infrastructure projects or in businesses recognized under the Registered Alternative Investments Organisations (UCITS) including investment made within the Cyprus shipping industry.
 (The option to invest in government bonds has now been abolished).

-- Furthermore, the investment is required to be maintained for a period of at least five years from the date of naturalisation, whereas previously the period was three years.
+- Furthermore, the investment is required to be maintained for a period of at least five years from the date of naturalization, whereas previously the period was three years.